Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Proof of Theorem and related facts

-We now prove Theorem~\ref{thm:optimal-range-mm} under the additional restriction that sets in $\mathcal{T}(\hat c)$ are connected, i.e., of the form $[Z_1,Z_2]$ (we shall show later that this condition can be relaxed). \begin{observation} If there is an interval $[Z_1,Z_2]$ that is of either case I.2 or case II.2 such that $\mu_{[Z_1, Z_2]}-\mu \prec \hat\mu-\mu$ with $S=G_2$, then the optimal range must be of case I.2 or case II.2.
+\begin{observation} If there is an interval $[Z_1,Z_2]$ that is of either case I.2 or case II.2 such that $\mu_{[Z_1, Z_2]}-\mu \prec \hat\mu-\mu$ with $S=G_2$, then the optimal range must be of case I.2 or case II.2.
 This is because for any interval $[Z_1', Z_2']$ that is not of case I.2 or case II.2, we have

 \end{observation}